tantratron/flashrom-MacOS/README.md

 It is still not clear how the conversion from https://github.com/flashrom/flashrom is done in the Xcode project (no compilation is done but rather patching).

-Corrections in the Xcode project have been made so flashrom 1.4 can now work again with MacOS 10.14 and compiled with Xcode 11.3.1
+Corrections in the Xcode project have been made so flashrom 1.4 can now work again with MacOS 10.14 (Xcode 11.3.1 has been used).